YouCanTouCan/constitution_change/constitution.md

 Non-write access is left to the current officers' discretion.

-## Article VIII - Methods of Amending this Constitution
+## Article VIII: Methods of Amending this Constitution

 Proposed amendments shall be presented to the other officers and then discussed among them.
 If a majority of officers approve of the amendment, it can be made to the constitution.

-## Article IX - Methods of Dissolving this Organization
+## Article IX: Methods of Dissolving this Organization

 For this organization to dissolve, a unanimous vote among the officers to do so shall take place.
 Should any assets and/or debt exist, the advisers shall see fit to dispose of it.